Arson likely caused fire that damaged vital artery of Los Angeles freeway, governor says

-LOS ANGELES (AP) — Arson likely caused a massive weekend fire that has indefinitely closed a vital section of a freeway in Los Angeles, California Gov. Gavin Newsom said Monday.
+LOS ANGELES (AP) — Arson was the cause of a massive weekend fire that charred and indefinitely closed a vital section of a Los Angeles freeway, causing major traffic headaches for hundreds of thousands of commuters, California authorities said Monday.

+Gov. Gavin Newsom said investigators were trying to determine if one person or more were involved.
+He gave no other details.

+“I have to stress that we have determined what started the fire,” Newsom told reporters.

-He did not say whether there were any suspects or persons of interest.
-The fire left the columns of Interstate 10 charred and chipped and the deck guardrails were twisted and blackened.
+The fire erupted Saturday in two storage lotsf under Interstate 10.
+Construction materials combusted quickly and the fire grew.
+It left many columns charred and chipped and the deck guardrails twisted.
 Crews shored up the most damaged section for the safety of workers clearing the debris.
 It’s still unclear what structural damage, if any, the blaze caused to the freeway.

-Engineers were assessing the situation Monday.
-The freeway is used by 300,000 vehicles daily and the closure is expected to be felt well beyond the city, including possibly slowing the transport of goods from the twin ports of LA and Long Beach, federal officials have said.
-The ports are among the nation’s largest and handle more than half the goods coming into the U.S. President Joe Biden had been briefed on the fire that erupted Saturday.
+Beyond a massive traffic headache, the closure is expected to be felt well beyond the metropolis, including possibly slowing the transport of goods from the twin ports of LA and Long Beach, federal officials have said.
+The ports handle more than half the goods coming into the country.
+President Joe Biden had been briefed on the fire.

-“We know that the origin of this is arson,” LA Mayor Karen Bass said.
-“We do not know other information.”
-She emphasized that there also is no reason to assume it was started by people who are homeless living under that section of freeway.

-“It’s disrupting in every way, whether you are talking about traveling to and from work or your child care plans and the flow of goods and commerce, this will disrupt the lives of Angelenos,” Bass said.
-“So I will not settle for anything other than a rebuilding plan and a timeline that becomes a new model for speed.”
+“It’s disrupting in every way, whether you are talking about traveling to and from work or your child care plans and the flow of goods and commerce, this will disrupt the lives of Angelenos,” LA Mayor Karen Bass said.

+Los Angeles residents were urged to avoid travel to the area Monday and to work from home if possible.

+“Our streets cannot handle 300,000 cars,” Bass said, referring to how many vehicles use the I-10 stretch daily.
-Los Angeles will be without a section of the freeway for an uncertain amount of time that caused damage reminiscent of the 1994 Northridge earthquake that flattened thoroughfares, officials warned Monday.

-After the quake, it took more than two months to repair Interstate 10 and that was considered significantly fast.
+Officials have said the damage is reminiscent of the 1994 Northridge earthquake that flattened thoroughfares.
+After the quake, it took more than two months to repair Interstate 10 — and that was considered significantly fast.

+Newsom said early tests show that the deck “appears to be much stronger than originally assessed."
+Concrete and rebar samples taken Monday from the superstructure, decks and columns will help determine “whether or not we’re tearing this down and replacing it, or we’re continuing the recovery and repairs,” he said.

 “This isn’t going to be resolved in a couple of days, and it’s not going to take a couple years," Federal Highway Administrator Shailen Bhatt told The Associated Press.
 "But whether it’s weeks or months, we’re still too early to tell.”